codeoz-com/codeoz-code-convention/naming_convention.md

+**IMPORTANT** - This documentation moved to root 'docs' folder in 'codeoz/php-lib'

 ## Functions, Variable and Action/Filter names
 Use lowercase letters in **variable, action/filter**, and **function names**(never camelCase).
 Separate words via underscores.
 Don’t abbreviate variable names unnecessarily; let the code be unambiguous and self-documenting.
 ```php